-4) You will have to submit the requirements (or minors accompanied by parents or guardians) at the designated Immigration Department office for interview.
-What usually happens is a duty officer reviews your filled out form, tells you to complete in case you miss out some fields, or requires you to submit additional supporting document as listed above.
+4) You will have to submit the requirements (or minors accompanied by parents or guardians) at the designated Immigration Department office for an interview.
+What usually happens is a duty officer reviews your filled out form, tells you to complete in case you miss out some fields or requires you to submit additional supporting documentation as listed above.

 Once the interview goes well and the officer is satisfied with your application, you will then be asked to take a photo for a replacement ID which will soon bear a “Permanent Residence” status update.
 But while the ID is not immediately available, a temporary slip will be issued to you and serves as your ID to present for verification when you go to the bank, book a sports facility, etc. until the new ID card has been issued.

-Once you have become full pledged permanent resident, you’ll only have to be in Hong Kong one day every 36 months.
+Once you have become a full-pledged permanent resident, you’ll only have to be in Hong Kong one day every 36 months.

 Benefits for Hong Kong Permanent Residents